hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - R. M. Wald, 2022:  *Advanced Classical Electromagnetism*.
 Princeton University Press.

 - H. W. Wyld, 1976:  *Mathematical Methods for Physics*.
 Lecture Notes and Supplements in Physics, vol. 15.
 W. A. Benjamin.
 (An updated 45th anniversary edition, edited by G. Powell, was published in 2021 by CRC Press.)

+- S. Zain, 2019:  *Techniques of Classical Mechanics:  From Lagrangian to Newtonian Mechanics*.
+IOP.

 - A. Zangwill, 2013:  *Modern Electrodynamics*.
 Cambridge University Press.